SODIUM AND SALT-EATING

 Old salt.
 Salt that comes from a salt mine may be called old salt.
 It was “made” often millions of years ago when a seabed dried up.
 This salt has the advantage that it was made when the earth was less polluted with toxic metals.
 As a result, it tends to be lower in mercury and other toxic metals.

 Which one to use.
 In general, we prefer the old salts from salt mines because it is cleaner.
 However, it is okay to switch off now and then and eat some new salt, as well.

 When to salt food?
-I suggest salting your food just before eating it.
+We suggest salting your food just before eating it.
 In other words, cook without salt.
 Add some salt when serving or eating your food.

 HOW MUCH SALT TO EAT